backdrop-contrib/boilerplate/README.txt

 	- In template.php change each iteration of 'boilerplate' to 'mytheme'
 	- In mytheme.info change each iteration of 'boilerplate' to 'mytheme'
 	- In theme-settings.php change each iteration of 'boilerplate' to 'mytheme'

-  - OR, you can simply use Drush to create a new theme based on Boilerplate.  just type "drush boilerplate <new theme name>" and you're done.
+  - OR, you can simply use Drush to create a new theme based on Boilerplate.
+Just type "drush boilerplate <new theme name>" and you're done.
 __________________________________________________________________________________________

 What are the files for ?